geoschem/GCClassic/docs/source/config/geoschem-config.rst

 simulations.
 However, some of the options listed below will be omitted for simulations that do not require them.

+There are several sub-sections under :code:`operations`:

 .. _gc-yml-operations-chemistry:

 Chemistry
 ----------
-This section contains settings that control how chemistry is done in GEOS-Chem Classic.
-There are several sub-sections under :code:`operations`:

 .. code-block:: YAML